 Thought Broadcasting: What Is It & How To Cope With It

 What do you call a condition that runs on the belief that your thoughts can be heard by those around you?
 What do you call a condition that makes people believe that their private thoughts are being broadcast on the TV, radio, or even on the internet?

 Thought Broadcasting Symptoms

 Let me give you an example; imagine you’re at a public gathering and someone is being rude to you.
 In your head, you’re thinking that this person is impolite and maybe you’re cursing this person.
-If you’re dealing with thought broadcasting, then you’re thinking that everyone around you has heard the curse and what you’re thinking of the person.
+If you’re dealing with thought broadcasting disorder, then you’re thinking that everyone around you has heard the curse and what you’re thinking of the person.

 This thinking is distressing and overwhelming enough that it might make you leave the gathering without enjoying yourself or doing anything.

-Each symptom of thought broadcasting is different for each person.
+Each symptom of thought broadcasting disorder is different for each person.
 Some people might fear that they are speaking their thoughts aloud when they are not doing so.
 Some people might feel like their thoughts are escaping their minds and are being seen, heard, or read by others near them.

 Some people with this condition might also try to communicate with their thoughts or engage in telepathic attempts.
 When they are unable to receive a response of their liking, they might get frustrated, angry, or sad.

-Many people with thought broadcasting are more likely to become socially withdrawn and isolated to prevent others from hearing, seeing, or reading their thoughts.
+Many people with thought broadcasting disorder are more likely to become socially withdrawn and isolated to prevent others from hearing, seeing, or reading their thoughts.